MasterCruelty/gokart-data-hub/README.md

 # What is it?
 A simple tool made in python with pandas and matplotlib, which analyzes a csv containing gokart data about your races.
 Then it will plot a few graphs to show better your trend throught the years.

+### Contribute
+Feel free to contribute and improve the project.
+You can read the guidelines to contribute [here](https://github.com/MasterCruelty/gokart-data-hub/blob/main/CONTRIBUTING.md)

 # Libraries used
 * pandas
 * matplotlib